Best credit cards for extended warranty

 Best Chase card for overall value

-When you’re approved for the Chase Sapphire Preferred, you’ll earn 80,000 bonus points after you spend $4,000 in the first three months from account opening.
-Plus earn a $50 statement credit on grocery purchases in the first year of account opening.
+When you’re approved for the Chase Sapphire Preferred, you’ll earn 100,000 bonus points after you spend $4,000 in the first three months from account opening.

 The Chase Sapphire Preferred’s benefits and perks include 2x points on travel and dining; 5x points on Lyft rides (through March 2022), and 1 point per dollar spent on all other purchases.
 You can get a ton of value from your Chase Ultimate Rewards points by transferring them to a Chase transfer partner.